warncke/immutable-core-model-view/README.md

 Record view functions can be executed in parallel and out-of-order by default while collection view functions are executed sequentially by default.

-Collection views have access to a context object that is shared between all each calls while record views do not.
+Collection views have access to a context object and a number that identifies the position of the record in the result set.
+Record views do not.

 Collection views have optional post and pre functions that can be used to initialize and finalize the context.
+Record views do not.

 ## Creating a collection model view to sum values